mgracen/newpad/README.md

 # Find Skilled Nursing Care for Aging Parents

-> Find the right place for mom and dad.
-WITHOUT filling out a SINGLE lead form.

 Search Medicare-certified skilled nursing and rehabilitation facilities near you.
 No account.
 No sales calls.
 No spam.
 Just results.

 Built by [Mike Gracen](https://github.com/mgracen).